 Acne vulgaris is one of the most common problems for which patients seek dermatologic care.
 It represents a disorder of the pilosebaceous follicles in the face and upper trunk.
-The disease burden of acne ranges from facial scarring to psychological, social and emotional distress, with an almost inevitable self-perception of poor health.
+The disease burden of acne ranges from facial scarring to psychological, social, and emotional distress, with an almost inevitable self-perception of poor health.

 Light and laser therapy

-Topical ALA enters epithelial cells where it is converted to protoporphyrin IX via heme synthesis pathway, accumulating both in epithelium and pilosebaceous units.
+Topical ALA enters epithelial cells where it is converted to protoporphyrin IX via heme synthesis pathway, accumulating both in the epithelium and pilosebaceous units.
 Illumination after ALA treatment leads to photoactivation of protoporphyrin IX and the production of singlet oxygen and cytotoxic free radicals.

-As an alternative to ALA, MAL is a lipophilic derivative of ALA that in several studies demonstrated superior penetration and selectivity in skin lesions.
-MAL has also been shown to be effective at reducing inflammatory lesions, but it can also (like ALA) lead to adverse effects including pain, skin swelling, erythema and exfoliation.
+As an alternative to ALA, MAL is a lipophilic derivative of ALA that, in several studies, demonstrated superior penetration and selectivity in skin lesions.
+MAL has also been shown to be effective at reducing inflammatory lesions, but it can also, like ALA, lead to adverse effects including pain, skin swelling, erythema, and exfoliation.